 Your home's unique attributes are only valuable if buyers in your market place a premium on them.
 A north-facing orientation, a well-designed garden, a study with natural light, a double garage in a suburb where single garages are the norm, these differences can support pricing at the top of your CMA range.

 Walk through your home with your agent and systematically compare it to the comparable sales in the CMA.
 Where does it outperform?
 Where does it fall short?
-An honest assessment of both sides gives you a defensible position rather than wishful thinking.
+An honest assessment of both sides gives you a defensible position rather than guesswork.

 Features that buyers in your suburb typically pay a premium for include security installations, modern kitchens and bathrooms, good school access, double garages, and condition.
 Features that are highly personal, bold colour schemes, unusual layouts, or niche design choices, sometimes require a discount, not a premium.